Frequently Asked Cat Consulting Questions

 Q: Can you really solve my cat’s problem over the phone or video?

 A: Yes, we can, and we do, all the time (for over 20 years).
 Why?
 One reason: it’s cat owners who have the greatest power to modify their cats’ environment and work with their cat on a daily basis to effectively correct and change their cat’s behavior long term.
+Many cat behavior issues begin due to an adaptation issue with the cat’s gene-encoded behavior in its environment (vs. an “obedience” problem).
 Also, we don’t need to see your cat to discover what you could be doing differently (i.e. incorrect strategies you may be implementing).
 That’s especially true at the Cat Behavior Clinic, which has developed an evaluation system and a step-by-step C.A.T.
 Plan™ process for solving any cat behavior issue based on the latest scientific research in cat behavior.
 As part of the behavior evaluation process, it’s required that you complete the 12 page behavior history form and send in any requested video or photos prior to your first consultation.

 Even in cases where your cat has an issue that was not entirely caused by the environment humans created for it, we don’t need to be able to see your cat’s behavior, so long as you are able to report it (again, you will complete the thorough questionnaire prior to your consult).
 In fact, even if we were to visit your house, your cat probably wouldn’t engage in its undesirable behaviors while we were there (i.e. urinate on your sofa).
 So even if we stood in your living room, clipboard in hand, we’d still need to ask you dozens of questions designed to get at the cause of your cat’s undesirable behavior (and sometimes, of yours).
 These are exactly the questions we ask via the 12 page behavior history questionnaire and over the phone.
 Also, many of our clients do not currently have a behavior issue, but still search out behavior advice from Mieshelle or our veterinarian to prevent issues from occurring.